 On the other hand, Digital Course Academy isn’t right for you if:

-Building and launching an online course requires making an investment in building an audience and buying access to multiple tools, among other things.
-And so if you are operating on a tight budget, buying a premium course should certainly not be a priority for you.
+Building and launching an online course requires investing in building an audience and buying access to multiple tools, among other things.
+And so, if you are operating on a tight budget, buying a premium course should certainly not be a priority for you.

 If generating traffic and building an audience is your primary challenge, you should consider investing in programs that exclusively focus on your goal.

-There are a lot of popular courses around running paid ads, and driving traffics through organic methods, and it will be better for you to explore them.
+There are many popular courses around running paid ads and driving traffics through organic methods, and it will be better for you to explore them.

 If you have already built a successful online course, this program isn’t right for you.
-Your time and resources could be better spent in learning things that can help you scale your business.
+Instead, you could better spend your time and resources learning things that can help you scale your online business.

 1. Is Digital Course Academy suitable for all niches?

-Yes, the program isn’t focused on any particular niche and you can use it to build and launch an online course irrespective of your niche.
+Yes!
+The program doesn’t focus on any particular niche, and you can use it to build and launch an online course irrespective of your niche.

 2. What kind of support do you get with the course after 12 weeks?

-Once the 12-week program is over, you will be shifted to a different Facebook Group where you can ask questions and engage with other creators.
+Once the 12-week program is over, they will shift you to a different Facebook Group where you can ask questions and engage with other creators.
 Amy Porterfield also goes live in that group once a month.